(P)reheating and gravitational waves in $\alpha$-attractor models: Spectrum of gravitational waves

-After the end of inflation ($N=0$) the spectra start to grow and develop well established maxima which are located at the wave vectors $k$ of the order of two times the location of maxima of spectra of fluctuations of the spectator field, since the two scalar modes are needed for production of GW.
-The amplitudes of the spectra at this stage are roughly of the order of $10^{-10}$--$10^{-9}$, typical for the resonance driven preheating in inflation at these scales.
+After the end of inflation ($N=0$), corresponding to the yellow lines in figures \ref{fig:n=1,1.5_plot_spectrum} and \ref{fig:n=2,3_plot_spectrum}, the spectra start to grow and develop well established maxima which are located at the wave vectors $k$ of the order of twice the location of maxima of spectra of fluctuations of the spectator field, since the two scalar modes are needed for production of GW.
+The amplitudes of the spectra at this stage are roughly of the order of $10^{-10}$--$10^{-9}$, typical for the resonance- and tachyonic instability-driven preheating in inflation at these scales \cite{Amin:2018kkg, Adshead:2018doq, Adshead:2019igv, Adshead:2019lbr, Sang:2019ndv, Lozanov:2019ylm, Li:2020qnk, Ghoshal:2022jdt} (further references to works studying production of GWs during preheating can be found in section 3.3.2 of \cite{Aggarwal:2020olq}).